Scholarships and Programs Available for Use by Students

 - Comply with all University regulations, rules, and codes of conduct governing students on campus;

 - Consent to release grades to the Division of Institutional Advancement for the purpose of reporting to the Donor's; and

 - Remain in good standing as a student.

 Current recipients may apply for renewal and will be given preference pending availability of funding, and if all the preceding requirements have been met.

-Interested candidates should review the flyer and complete an application.
-They may submit their application and a 1 page essay detailing their career aspirations to Dr. Garner in person or via email.
+Interested candidates should review the PDF of the flyer and complete the provided PDF of the application.
+They may submit their application and a 1 page essay detailing their career aspirations to Dr. Wurtz in person or via email.

 Physics Teaching Apprenticeship Program